filamentphp/filament/README.md

 ### Notifications • [Documentation](https://filamentphp.com/docs/notifications)

-An important part of any application is the ability to notify users of important events.
-Our notifications package allows you to easily send flash notifications to users from any Livewire request, or even from your JavaScript frontend.
+An important part of any application is the ability to notify your users of important events.
+Our notifications package allows you to deliver flash notifications to users from any Livewire request, or even from your JavaScript frontend.
 In addition, it can fetch notifications from the database and render them in a beautiful slide-over modal, or even receive live notifications from a websockets server.

 ```bash
 composer require filament/notifications